pjohnst5/CoolsterCodes/content/articles/two-phase-render.md

 This brings us to Go, where loading data is hard even without considering N+1s.

 Go can aptly be described as a newer, safer C, but with even less flexibility.
-You couldn’t write a good ORM for the language if you wanted to (they do exist, but rely on a lot of untyped `any` shenanigans, which defeats the type advantages of Go in the first place since problems are only caught at runtime), and in the absence of one, the Go philosophy is to avoid abstraction.
+You couldn't write a good ORM for the language if you wanted to (they do exist, but rely on a lot of untyped `any` shenanigans, which defeats the type advantages of Go in the first place since problems are only caught at runtime), and in the absence of one, the Go philosophy is to avoid abstraction.
 If you need something like an API resource, piece it together query-by-query, with requisite `if err != nil { ... }` blocks after every statement.

 For larger applications with dozens or hundreds of associations, the default result is a breathtaking amount of boilerplate to accomplish what would be a modest amount of code in a language with more succinct syntax and a dynamic ORM.